curlyphries/Crew.AI-Ollama-Multi-Agent-System/README.md

 # File Structure Overview

-Below is the refined file structure for the project.
-This organization improves modularity, maintainability, and scalability.
+Below is the refined file structure for the project, designed to enhance modularity, ensure maintainability and support scalability as the system evolves.

 ```plaintext
 crew-ai/